UTheCat/jumpvalley/README.md

 ### Jumpvalley for Android

-To test its functionality on mobile platforms, Jumpvalley can be run on Android.
-To do this, download and install the Jumpvalley APK from the releases page, and run the app.
+To download and run Jumpvalley on Android:
+1. Download the Jumpvalley APK file from the [releases](https://github.com/UTheCat/jumpvalley/releases) page
+2. Follow the relevant instructions for your Android device to install the Jumpvalley APK file
+3. Run the app

-While there are precompiled versions of Jumpvalley for Android, Android support is currently *experimental* for these reasons:
+**Important:** Android support is currently *experimental* for these reasons:

+- Currently, you'll need to connect a keyboard and mouse to your Android device in order to move your character and camera.
 - Exporting an app with C# code to an Android APK on Godot 4.6 is itself an experimental feature.
-- Currently, you'll need to connect a keyboard and mouse to your Android device in order to move your character and camera.

 ### Jumpvalley for Linux

-The releases page contains Jumpvalley precompiled for Linux systems.
-As of version 0.6.0, Jumpvalley for Linux is shipped in `.tar.xz` archives.
+To download and run Jumpvalley on Linux:

+1. Download the Linux `.tar.xz` or `.zip` archive containing Jumpvalley on the [releases](https://github.com/UTheCat/jumpvalley/releases) page.
+    - Versions 0.6.0 and above are packaged in `.tar.xz` archives
+    - Versions before 0.6.0 are packaged in `.zip` archives.
-To run Jumpvalley on Linux, extract the archive, open the resulting folder, and run the executable file named `jumpvalley` (with no file extension) contained inside.
-This executable is the Jumpvalley executable.
+2. Extract the archive, and open the resulting folder
+3. Run the executable file named `jumpvalley` (with no file extension) contained inside.
+This is the Jumpvalley executable.

 #### Allowing the system to run Jumpvalley

-In more recent builds of Jumpvalley, the executable should already have the necessary permissions to run after you've extracted the archive that it's contained in.
+On Linux systems, executable files must be granted permission to run code.

+This should be handled automatically for Jumpvalley version 0.6.0 and above because these versions of Jumpvalley are packaged in `.tar.xz` archives.

-In case the Jumpvalley executable doesn't run, you might need to grant the needed permissions for the executable to run.
-To do this, open the Linux terminal, change the working directory to the directory containing the Jumpvalley executable like this:
+If the Jumpvalley executable fails to run, follow these instructions to grant code execution privileges to the Jumpvalley executable:

+1. Open a terminal session in the folder where the Jumpvalley executable is located.
+This can be done with the following command:

-`cd [path to the directory with the Jumpvalley executable]`
+`cd [path to folder with Jumpvalley executable]`

-and type this command:
+2. Grant code execution privileges to the Jumpvalley executable using this command:

-`chmod +x jumpvalley`
+`chmod +x ./jumpvalley`

-The above command should tell Linux to allow running the Jumpvalley executable.
+- This command assumes that the Jumpvalley executable kept its original name, `jumpvalley`.

 #### Wayland and X11

 Jumpvalley uses Wayland by default to take advantage of newer technologies implemented in popular Linux desktop environments (such as GNOME and KDE).

 Jumpvalley can also run on XWayland or X11 instead, which may help fix compatiblity issues.
-To do this, open a terminal session in the directory where the Jumpvalley executable is located, and run this command:
+To do this, open a terminal session in the folder where the Jumpvalley executable is located, and run this command:

 `./jumpvalley --display-driver x11`

-The above command assumes that the Jumpvalley executable kept its original name, `jumpvalley`.
+This assumes that the Jumpvalley executable kept its original name, `jumpvalley`.

 Additionally, if your current desktop environment is running on X11, Jumpvalley should automatically use X11 as well.

 ### Jumpvalley for Windows

+To download and run Jumpvalley on Windows:
+1. Download the Windows zip archive containing Jumpvalley on the [releases](https://github.com/UTheCat/jumpvalley/releases) page.
-Running Jumpvalley on Windows is simple.
-Extract the `.zip` file containing the Windows version of Jumpvalley, open the resulting folder, and run `jumpvalley.exe` contained inside the folder.
+2. Extract the `.zip` file containing the Windows version of Jumpvalley, and open the resulting folder
+3. Run `jumpvalley.exe` contained inside the folder.

 ## Documentation